mohamedahmadianzade/coinHavenSubmission/README.md

 2- a Nest stand alone project using redis stream as transport layer by using third party module (node-redis-streams)

+## Graphql api gateway
+Graphql api gateway can communicate with our authentication service via grpc.
+It has implemented sevices to access all Authentication service api.

+It's service can be tested via apolo playground and the queries for authenticatio and user crud operation are available at the file in root project or in the read me file of the git repository

 ## How to run project
 First, please run one version of activity logger.it will listen to redis streams for recieving user activity and exception logs.